 For any content issues please Contact Us.

-In addition to planning for your child’s future, your life care plan is important as a legal plan.
-It will document the care your child needs, and the expenses, to act as evidence in a case against your doctor or hospital.
-A crucial part of that is the diagnosis of your child’s cerebral palsy.
-You will need to work with your legal team and your medical professionals to develop a detailed documentation of the diagnosis.
+Creating your child’s cerebral palsy life care plan is one of the most important things you can do.
+A life care plan includes all the elements of care.
+A crucial part of the plan is the diagnosis of your child’s cerebral palsy.
+You will need to work with your legal team and your medical professionals to develop detailed documentation of the diagnosis.

 The Importance of Diagnosis in the Life Care Plan

-The diagnosis will help the medical care team develop the right treatment and interventions for your child, but it will also help the legal team develop the best plan of action and present the evidence for your case against your doctor or hospital.
+The diagnosis will help the medical care team develop the right treatment and interventions for your child.
+Still, it will also help the legal team develop the best plan of action and present the evidence for your case against your doctor or hospital.

-Additionally, it helps you and medical staff members understand the health status of your child and puts you in a position to get him early treatments and interventions and helps you attempt to secure financial benefits to help with the costs of this care.
+Additionally, it helps you and medical staff members understand the health status of your child and puts you in a position to get him early treatments and interventions, and enables you to attempt to secure financial benefits to help with the costs of this care.

 How Cerebral Palsy Is Diagnosed

 A formal diagnosis is longer and more involved than most diagnoses, but it is needed for a complicated condition like cerebral palsy, especially when including it in legal documentation.
-The documentation should include the cause of the cerebral palsy, the form, type, and severity, and any other medical records involved in the labor, delivery, birth, and medical care provided after birth.
+The documentation should consist of the cause of the cerebral palsy, the form, type, and severity, and any other medical records involved in the labor, delivery, birth, and medical care provided after birth.